November 2015 Paris attacks: Media depictions

 One of the people who was present in the Bataclan theatre on 13 November 2015 during the terrorist attacks was a French artist who works under the pseudonym Fred Dewilde.
 In October 2016, he published a graphic novel about his firsthand experience of these tragic events, named Mon Bataclan.

 On 27 April 2016, American rock band Pierce the Veil released a song titled "Circles", inspired by the November 2015 Paris terrorist attacks.

 On 6 June 2018, Gédéon and Jules Naudet released the documentary November 13: Attack on Paris.

+The first episode of the 2019 police procedural series Criminal: France features an investigation into a survivor of the Bataclan attack who is suspected of lying about her experience.

 On 5 October 2022, the French film November was released, directed by Cédric Jimenez and starring Jean Dujardin, that depicts the investigations and the interventions of the police (in particular of the anti-terrorist sub-directorate) during the five days which followed the attacks.

 Alice Winocour's 2022 feature film Revoir Paris (Paris Memories) looked at the effects of the aftermath of a group of people trapped in an attached bistro and starred Virginie Efira.

 A 4-part miniseries named Les Espions de la Terreur was released by M6 in 2024.
 It shows the aftermath of the November attacks through the eyes of the French Secret Service.

+Legacy

+In November 2025, ten years after the attacks, a memorial garden dedicated to the victims was inaugurated on Place Saint-Gervais, behind Paris City Hall.
+Victims’ associations collaborated with the designers to create a place of reflection and remembrance, incorporating references to the six main attack sites.
+The inauguration ceremony was attended by French President Emmanuel Macron.

+Five months after the garden was inaugurated, it was vandalised; some ten lanterns were knocked over, paper waste was scattered on the ground, and anti-police and antisemitic graffiti, alongside references to Gaza were discovered.